Navigating Child Custody in Virginia

 Divorce is mentally straining on everyone, especially the children involved.
 At Parks Ziegler, our divorce lawyers will work tirelessly to provide high-quality legal assistance, so your children receive constant financial support throughout the divorce procedure.

 As can be expected, if you have children with your spouse, the divorce process will likely take longer to negotiate.
 As mentioned above, the separation period is twelve months, even if the parties reach an agreement.
-Likewise, the custody arrangement will have an impact on the financial issues for the family, as the calculation of child support can depend on other factors such as spousal support and the division of property that produces income.
+Likewise, the child custody arrangement will have an impact on the financial issues for the family, as the calculation of child custody support can depend on other factors such as spousal support and the division of property that produces income.

 Calculating child support in Virginia